vpsfreecz/vpsadminos/docs/user-guide/resources.md

 # Resource management
-A container's CPU and memory usage, IO throttling, network priorities and access to devices is managed using CGroups.
+A container's CPU and memory usage, IO throttling, network priorities and access to devices is managed using cgroups.
 Number of processes or open files can be set using process resource limits, as described in man setrlimit(2).

-## CGroup based limits
+## cgroup based limits
-*osctld* has a concept of groups, where each group represents a CGroup in all subsystems.
+*osctld* has a concept of groups, where each group represents a cgroup in all subsystems.
 There are always two groups: the *root* group and the *default* group.
 The *root* group is the parent of all other groups, its called `/`.
 Newly created containers are put into the *default* group, unless configured otherwise.
 The *default* group is called `/default`.
-Groups can be nested and you can configure arbitrary CGroup subsystem parameters for every one of them.
+Groups can be nested and you can configure arbitrary cgroup subsystem parameters for every one of them.
 Every container belongs to exactly one group, i.e. the *default* group or any other.
-You can also configure CGroup parameters of the containers themselves.
+You can also configure cgroup parameters of the containers themselves.

 What this means is that you can place containers in groups and set *shared* limits.
 On top of that, you can set limits on specific containers.
 For example,